-Rules following on 20 January 2007.
-The DTR have been amended a number of times since then, including in response to the Statutory Audit Directive and the Company Reporting Directive.
-DTR 2 and 3 contain the main body of the Disclosure Rules regulating both the disclosure of information to the market and the notification obligation of issuers, persons discharging managerial responsibilities, and their connected persons in relation to share dealings.
+DTR 2 and 3 contain the main body of the Disclosure Guidance regulating both the disclosure of information to the market and the notification obligation of issuers, PDMRs, and their connected persons in relation to share dealings.
 DTR 1A, 4, 5 and 6 set out the Transparency Rules covering periodic financial reporting, vote holder/issuer notification rules and certain continuing obligations, and access to information.
 Finally, DTR 1B, 4 and 7 contain what are commonly referred to as the "FCA's corporate governance rules".
 These rules are discussed in more detail in this chapter.